 Somewhere along the way, earned media became shorthand for visibility.
 More mentions.
 Bigger outlets.
 Louder headlines.
 That framing misses the point entirely.
 But, earned media isn’t about attention.
 It’s about trust.

-What Earned Media Actually Is
+What Earned Media Actually Is, and Why the Definition Matters

 Earned media is when someone outside your company decides your story is worth telling.
 You didn’t pay for it, you didn’t publish it yourself, and you don’t get to control how it’s framed.
 A reporter, editor, or producer makes a judgment call that your perspective has value for their audience.
 That decision is the whole thing.